Shopify/shopify-cli-extensions/README.md

 - `shopify extension serve`
 - `shopify extension build`

-**Development builds**
+#### Using a development build of the Dev Server

 Testing against a development build is possible, too.
+Follow these steps:

-Simply clone this repository and make sure that it is located in the same parent directory as `shopify-cli` and named `shopify-cli-extensions`.
-Run `make build` in `shopify-cli-extensions` and wait for the build process to complete.
-Next, navigate into the Shopify CLI directory via `cd ../shopify-cli` and run `rake extensions:symlink` to create a symlink to the binary you just created.
+1. Clone this repository and make sure that it is located in the same parent directory as `shopify-cli` and named `shopify-cli-extensions`.
+2. Run `make build` in `shopify-cli-extensions` and wait for the build process to complete.
+3. Navigate into the Shopify CLI directory via `cd ../shopify-cli` and run `rake extensions:symlink` to create a symlink to the binary you just created.
 Just like before you require the above feature flag for testing.

+### Testing with the production Shopify CLI

+You can test a development build of the Dev Server with the production version of the Shopify CLI, first follow these set up steps:

+1. Clone this repository.
+2. Run `make build` in `shopify-cli-extensions` and wait for the build process to complete.
+3. Find the folder where `shopify-cli` was installed and cd into that folder.
+If you are using Homebrew, run `brew --prefix shopify-cli`.
+If you have installed it from a gem, run `gem info shopify-cli` to find the "Installed at" path.
+The Dev Server should be installed inside the local `ext/shopify-extensions` folder.
+4. Rename the Dev Server production binary so you have a copy of it to fallback on: `mv ext/shopify-extensions/shopify-extensions ext/shopify-extensions/shopify-extensions-prod`.
+5. Set up a symlink to the local Go binary: `ln -s ~/src/github.com/Shopify/shopify-cli-extensions/shopify-extensions shopify-extensions`

+Afterwards, the following three commands will be executed by the development build of the Dev Server:

+- `shopify extension create`
+- `shopify extension serve`
+- `shopify extension build`

-### DevConsole
+### Devevelopment Console

 #### Build